giampaolo/psutil/docs/api.rst

   .. method:: open_files()

-    Return regular files opened by process as a list of named tuples including the following fields:
+    Return regular files opened by process as a list.
+Each entry includes:

     - :field:`path`: the absolute file name.
     - :field:`fd`: the :term:`file descriptor` number; on Windows this is always